 When it comes time to submit your work, whether you have to discuss your ideas and pitch your topic first or not, pay attention to the editorial process.
 It might seem great that a website essentially has no editorial process and will accept anything, but this can prove problematic in a number of ways.

 The site almost certainly publishes low quality content, while strict editorial processes mean that fewer publishers will be able to get content on the site.
 Going through a few rounds of editing can seem like a drag, but it also means that your post will be highly polished and the website editor or owner should have a better understanding of what their readers are looking for, so the finished piece should get more attention and be more appealing to readers.
+Also, the more effort you put into coming up with guest blog post inspiration, the greater the chance of being accepted even on highly authoritative blogs.

 Branding Media take our guest blogging services seriously.
 We don’t automate any processes, we only consider posting high quality content on high quality websites, and we view guest blogging opportunities as being a part of an overall traffic generation plan.
 While we tend to charge according to the DA of a site, we also ensure that we only take advantage of guest blogging opportunities that will deliver results.